Animal Welfare

 Who do I contact to make an animal welfare complaint?

-To report a complaint about companion animals (dogs, cats or other companion animals):
+To report a complaint about companion animals (dogs, cats or other companion animals) or exotic pets

 Will my name be shared with the person I am filing the complaint against?